nim-lang/nimble/readme.markdown

 Dependencies required for developing or testing a project can be installed by passing `--depsOnly` without specifying a package name.
-Nimble will then install any missing dependencies listed in the package's ``package.nimble`` file in the current working directoy.
+Nimble will then install any missing dependencies listed in the package's ``package.nimble`` file in the current working directory.
 Note that dependencies will be installed globally.

 For example to install the dependencies for a Nimble project ``myPackage``: